 All student athletes, teams and spectators are invited to the Trap Shooting Championship.
 For more information about eligibility and registration, click here.

-Voice-released targets will be used on all fields.
+Voice-released targets will be used on all fields where applicable.

 All athletes will participate in the “High Gun” (highest number of targets hit) competitions in their corresponding classification.
 If a tiebreaker is required for any places, the longest reverse run of hit targets by the athletes will be used.
 The longest reverse run score will start from the last target and count backwards until a missed target is reached to determine the tiebreaker score.
 If there is a tie after the longest run is totaled, then a tie for that place is declared.

 A minimum of five athletes from the same team in the designated classification will compete.
 There is no maximum amount of team members in a classification.
 The top five student athlete scores from a team will be used to determine the overall team score for their designated classification.
 No squadding is required.
 If a tiebreaker is required for any places, the team member with the highest round score from each team will be used to break the tie.
 Subsequent score comparisons will be used if the top score is tied.

 - Teams must supply their own scorekeeper and Range Safety Officer (RSO).
 More details can be found below in the ‘RSO’ and ‘Scoring’ sections.

 - It is highly preferred that no person act in more than one official role (Coach, RSO, scorer) at any time.
 A coach should not act as a coach and RSO at the same time, or an RSO should not also act as scorer, etc, at the same time.